Rewriting the Neurodivergent Narrative: Patrick Chorley, Rowing, Climbing

 Patrick Chorley.
 Credit: Koice Media

-Meet Patrick Chorley—a rower, coxswain, and climber—who has been diagnosed with dyslexia, dyspraxia, and ADHD at different stages of his life.
+Patrick Chorley is a rower, coxswain, and climber who has been diagnosed with dyslexia, dyspraxia, and ADHD at different stages of his life.
 The way he describes the sensory experience of sport, particularly in relation to dyspraxia, offers valuable insight and may help bridge the current gap in understanding.

 Olympic Inspiration and the Joy of Rowing